Spinor Bose-Einstein condensates: Introduction

 Bose-Einstein condensation is a genuinely quantum-mechanical phase transition in that it occurs without the help of interaction.
-However, in the case of spinor BECs, several phases are possible below the transition temperature $T_{\rm c}$, and which phase is realized does depend on the nature of the interaction.
-With the spin and gauge degrees of freedom, the full symmetry of the system above $T_{\rm c}$ is ${\rm SO}(3)\times {\rm U}(1)$.
-Below the transition temperature, the symmetry is spontaneously broken in several different ways; the number of possible broken symmetry states is four for the spin-1 case, at least five for the spin-2 case, and the situation has yet to be fully understood for the spin-3 case.
-This wealth of possible phases makes a spinor BEC a fascinating area of research for quantum gases.
+However, in the case of spinor BECs, several phases are possible below the transition temperature $T_{\rm BEC}$, and which phase is realized at what temperature does depend on the nature of the interaction.
+With the spin and gauge degrees of freedom, the full symmetry of the system above $T_{\rm BEC}$ is ${\rm SO}(3)\times {\rm U}(1)$.
+Below the transition temperature, the symmetry is spontaneously broken in many different ways: The number of ground-state phases in the absence of an external magnetic field is two for the spin-1 case~\cite{Ohmi1998,Ho1998}, three for the spin-2 case~\cite{Chibanu2000,Ueda2002}, and eleven for the spin-3 case~\cite{Diener2006,Kawaguchi2011}.
+The number of phases further increases under the external magnetic field.
+Such a wealth of possible phases make a spinor BEC a fascinating area of research for quantum gases.
+Another striking consequence of the spin degrees of freedom is the spin dynamics: The initial population balance between each magnetic sublevel can change via the spin-exchange collision.
+For example, in a spin-1 spinor BEC, two atoms in a magnetic sublevel $m=0$ can coherently and reversibly scatter into a pair of atoms in $m=+1$ and $m=-1$ states, and vice versa.
+So far, spin-exchange collision has been observed in systems of spin-1 $^{87}$Rb~\cite{Chang2004}, spin-1 $^{23}$Na~\cite{Stenger1998,Black2007}, spin-2 $^{87}$Rb~\cite{Chang2004,Schmaljohann2004,Kuwamoto2004}, and spin-3 chromium 52 ($^{52}$Cr)~\cite{Pasquiou2011b}.
+The basic properties of the mean-field spinor condensates, such as ground-state phase diagrams and spin dynamics, are reviewed in Sec.~\ref{sec:meanfield}, and the experimental achievements are summarized in Sec.~\ref{sec:experiments}.

-The spin is accompanied by a magnetic moment that gives rise to magnetism.
-Depending on the phases of individual systems, spinor BECs exhibit a rich variety of magnetic phenomena.
-Moreover, because the systems are superfluid, we can expect an interplay between superfluidity and magnetism.
-For example, a ferromagnetic BEC has spin-gauge symmetry; if you rotate the spin locally, the system tries to undo it by generating a supercurrent.
-The basic properties of the mean-field spinor condensates are reviewed in Sec.~\ref{sec:meanfield}.

-The magnetic moment of the atom leads to the magnetic dipole-dipole interaction.
-Although the strength of this interaction is the smallest among all the energy scales involved in the system, it plays a pivotal role in producing the spin texture---the spatial variation of the spin direction.
-The magnetic dipole-dipole interaction plays key roles in determining the static and dynamic properties of spin-polarized dipolar BECs.
-It also serves as a key parameter in determining the quantum phases in an ultralow magnetic field (below 10~$\mu$G).
-The physics of dipolar BECs is discussed in Sec.~\ref{sec:DipolarBEC}.